 As an example, the Wheels Up capped hourly rate on light jets is $5,795.
 It comes with a 90-minute daily minimum that is inclusive of 12-minutes taxi time.
 Midsize jet hourly rates are capped at $7,695, while super-midsize is $9,295 per hour and large cabin aircraft are $12,995.
 Its King Air 350i fleet is $4,695 per hour.

 |Aircraft Type||Capped Hourly Rate|

-One benefit of a pay-as-you-go program is you don’t have to deposit $100,000 or more.
+One benefit of a pay-as-you-go program is you don’t have to deposit six figures or more.
 Many traditional jet cards require upfront deposits.
-Wheels Up also offers deposit options.
+Wheels Up also offer deposit options.
 It calls them Fund programs.
 They provide slightly lower rates in some cases, but the main benefit better terms.

 And it’s those terms and policies that can influence which provider is best for you.

 With programs that charge membership fees, remember to divide whatever you are paying per year by the expected number of hours you will fly.
 It’s something our exclusive QUICK COMPARE FLIGHT PRICING calculator factors in.